 A service like, My Kryptofon is a good defense.
 It encrypts the call end-to-end.
 Even if a call is intercepted, the packets are encrypted.
 This is one example of a 100% secure VoIP environment.
 This would encrypt calls from a My Kryptofon user to another My Kryptofon user, but calls to and from the Public Switched Telephone Network (the PSTN) would be subject to the vulnerabilities listed above.

-Another option would be the OnSIP App (app.onsip.com).
-The Web-based OnSIP App also gives you a fully encrypted call end to end, but has the added bonus of encrypting even calls to the PSTN.
+Another option would be the OnSIP app, accessible on the web at app.onsip.com or via a desktop application.
+The app gives you a fully encrypted call end-to-end, but has the added bonus of even encrypting calls to the PSTN.
 Calls to and from the PSTN are encrypted while they traverse the Internet.